 An employee who is transferred to a different position at the same pay level shall receive no change in compensation.
-A minimum of two weeks' notice must be given the losing supervisor or department prior to effecting a transfer.
+An employee may transfer from the classified service in one branch of government to the classified service in another branch of government with no loss of benefits.
+A minimum of two weeks' notice must be given the losing supervisor prior to effecting a transfer.

-EFFECT ON SERVICE ANNIVERSARY DATE.
-IV.B10
+IV.B10 EFFECT ON SERVICE ANNIVERSARY DATE.